-The CHeCS accredited bovine TB health scheme was launched in late 2016.
-For more information and to register, visit the CHeCS website.
+The CHECS bovine TB herd accreditation programme was launched in late 2016.
+For more information and to register, visit the CHECS website.

 APHA identify all cattle herds in the six-monthly testing parts of the Edge Area that qualify for annual surveillance testing under the eligibility criteria.
 APHA write to all eligible cattle keepers in the six-monthly testing parts of the Edge Area to let them know that their herd qualifies for annual surveillance testing, and that their herd’s testing interval will be amended.

-APHA works with the providers of CHeCS accredited bovine TB health schemes to identify keepers of herds eligible for earned recognition.
-Keepers of herds registered to a CHeCS accredited bovine TB health scheme can also contact APHA and provide proof of their membership so that the herd testing interval is reviewed accordingly.
+APHA works with the providers of CHECS-licensed bovine TB health schemes to identify keepers of herds eligible for earned recognition.
+Keepers of CHECS TB accredited herds can also contact APHA and provide proof of their membership so that the herd testing interval is reviewed accordingly.